Skip to content

 Section titled “Clinical Findings (Findings Confirmed by Physician Examination)”

-• Bilateral conjunctival injection: Severe injection that occurs almost simultaneously with mucosal and skin rashes.
+• Bilateral conjunctival hyperemia: Severe hyperemia occurring almost simultaneously with mucosal and skin rashes.

-• Pseudomembrane formation: A characteristic finding in the acute phase, adhering to the conjunctival surface in a wing-like fashion.
+• Pseudomembrane formation: A characteristic finding in the acute phase, adhering to the conjunctival surface in a wing-like shape.

 • Corneal and conjunctival epithelial defects: May be extensive.
 Persistent epithelial defects can lead to corneal infection, melting, or perforation.

 • Eyelid redness and swelling: In severe cases, the eyelids cannot be opened.
-Loss of eyelashes may also be observed.
+Loss of eyelashes may also occur.

 • Corneal pseudomembrane: May appear a few days after hospitalization4).